Maurice-Mwangi/learn-git-repo/README.md

 # Demo

-Some description to learning Git
+Some description to learning Git.

+Coz am scratchy on Git.